kamranahmedse/developer-roadmap/src/data/roadmaps/javascript/content/101-javascript-variables/100-variable-declarations/index.md

 # Variable Declarations

-To use variables in JavaScript, we first need to create it i.e. declare a variable.
+To use variables in JavaScript, we first need to create them i.e. declare a variable.
 To declare variables, we use one of the `var`, `let`, or `const` keywords.

 Visit the following resources to learn more: